aliasgarabidsabunwala/cyberforum/README.md

 # Project Objectives

-Object Hierarchy
+1. Object Hierarchy

-Overall Outcome
+2. Overall Outcome

 # Overall objective

-Connecting people together and making a community for enhancing their knowledge as cybersecurity leaders and to communicate and define the value and practices of security risk management.
+Connecting people together and making a community for enhancing their knowledge as cybersecurity leaders and to communicate and define the value and practices of security risk management

 # Specific objective

-eForums to accommodate needs where all stakeholders such as Academic Institutions, Students, Alumina, Industries, Scientists, Research Scholars, NGOs and other organizations may join and have a strong platform for discussion, work display and
+eForums to accommodate needs where all stakeholders such as Academic Institutions, Students, Alumina, Industries, Scientists, Research Scholars, NGOs and other organizations may join and have a strong platform for discussion, work display and suggestions

-suggestions.

 # Results

 An active community which is aware and well-prepared for Cyber-attacks and Cyber security risks

-Connecting people together so they can share their work and suggestions and contribute to the community.
+Connecting people together so they can share their work and suggestions and contribute to the community

 A refined placed for Cyber-Security enthusiasts where if needed number of events, like Hackathon, can be conducted including applying for active Internships on forums for interested members